• Skip to primary navigation

 FAQ

 Beef chow mein can be made up to 4 days in advance and stored in an airtight container in the fridge.
-To reheat, microwave or in a pan on the stovetop on medium heat until hot.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

 Why are my chow mein noodles soggy?

-Soggy chow mein noodles can be caused by different factors and they can include over blanching the chow mein noodles for more than 20-30 seconds, not straining the noodles immediately, not shaking out excess water from the blanched noodles, and overcooking the noodles in the stir fry process.
+Soggy chow mein noodles can be caused by different reasons including over-blanching the noodles for more than 20-30 seconds, failure to strain the noodles immediately, not shaking out excess water from the blanched noodles, and overcooking the noodles in the stir-fry process.

 Is beef chow mein gluten-free?